-Suppose you’re thinking of choosing one of the many nursing schools in New Mexico.
+Suppose you’re thinking of choosing one of the many best nursing schools in New Mexico.
 In that case, it’s essential to think ahead to the rest of the steps required to earn your RN license and begin working as a nurse in New Mexico.
 Those seeking a career in nursing can get a New Mexico registered nurse license using a few different paths.
 More good news is that there is also plenty of assistance available to help people seeking a New Mexico registered nurse license.

 HOW DO YOU BECOME A NURSE IN NEW MEXICO?